-- 1. All students in both CP and Honors 12th grade classes will read Looking for Alaska by John Green.
+- 1. All students in CP and Honors 12th grade classes will read We Were Liars by E. Lockhart.
 This can be found as an ebook online, purchased through Amazon, Kindle, etc., or borrowed from a local Public Library. - 2.
-All Students, CP and Honors, will then participate in a Socratic Seminar the first week of school.
-The Socratic Seminar will discuss the intricacies of the novel, Looking for Alaska.
+All Students, in CP classes, will then participate in a Socratic Seminar the first week of school.
+The Socratic Seminar will discuss the intricacies of the novel, We Were Liars.
 The English department highly encourages students to annotate and take notes on the novel as they read.
 Students can use these notes during the socratic seminar, but they will not be collected for credit.
 The notes are purely to help students feel prepared during the discussion.
 We will provide a list of topics, on the first day of school, that students will cover during the socratic seminar, so coming to class prepared with notes and specific evidence from the text will help students feel more prepared for the discussion and will ultimately result in a higher grade. - 3.
-Honors students will also read 1984 by George Orwell.
-This can be found as an ebook online, purchased through Amazon, Kindle, etc., or borrowed from the Winthrop Public Library. - 4.
-There is an essay requirement for Honors students, paired with the novel 1984, which will be submitted for credit on the first day of school.
-If you choose to use ChatGBT, other AI systems, or plagiarize in any way, this assignment will receive a zero and you will start the year in a deficit.
+In addition to We Were Liars, Honors students will also read Never Let Me Go by Kazuo Ishiguro.
+This can be found as an ebook online, purchased through Amazon, Kindle, etc., or borrowed from a local Public Library. - 4.
+All students, in Honors classes, will then complete a timed in-class essay on the second day of school, where they will show their knowledge on both of their required readings.